warroyo/flux-tmc-multitenant/README.md

 This option is the we have implemented for this repo.

-There will be one `ClusterSecretStore` this is managed by the platform admins.
-This could be one per cluster or env etc. but for simplicity we just have one for now.
+There will be one `ClusterSecretStore` this is managed by the platform admins. we will create one AKV per environment.
 The secrets in AKV will be based on a naming convention, this will allow for policy based access to secrets.
 The naming will be something along the lines of `$tenant-$secretname` this would then mean that per workspace(tenant) a policy will enforce what they can access.
 You can read more about the inspiration for this in [Dodd Pfeffer's](https://github.com/doddatpivotal) detailed blog post [here](https://dodd-pfeffer.medium.com/deliver-secure-access-to-azure-key-vault-from-aks-powered-by-tanzu-dfdfc98138c5)

 This approach still leaves the option open for developers to create their own namespace bound `secretStores` but it is up to them to botstrap the credentials for those.
 If desired, the cluster secret store could even be used as a way to key the other boostrap creds into the clusters.